Contributing Writer

 Primary Use

 A large part of this test was determining the primary uses of winter coats.
 Are you seeking something you can snowboard or ski in besides everyday winter use?
 Or do you want something built to keep you warm on even the nastiest of winter days?
-Determining your primary use of a winter jacket is paramount when deciding what type is best tooled for you.
+Determining your primary use of a winter jacket is paramount when deciding what type is best suited for you.

 How Long Should A Winter Jacket Last?